johnlcd/CIRCScan/README.md

 - **R** \(>= 3.2.4\)
 		R packages: caret, ggplot, doParallel, ROCR, etc. (Dependent packages for different models)

-> Check the log file ".out" to validate which package is required if got an error
+> Check the log file ".out" to validate which package is required if get an error info
 <br>

 ## Directory catalog